stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 return_type_t<T, S> atan2(T, S);
 ```

-`return_type_t` can be used to construct non-scalar return types as well.
+@ref stan::return_type_t can be used to construct non-scalar return types as well.
 For the function `vector add(vector, vector)`, the following generic
 C++ signature could be used: